sletz/pd-faustgen/README.md

 After finishing the installation, you also want to add faustgen~ to Pd's startup libraries.
 This isn't necessary to run the faustgen2~ external under its name, but loading the external at startup enables its included *loader extension* which hooks into Pd's abstraction and external loader.
 This allows you to create Faust dsps by just typing their names (*without* the faustgen2~ prefix), just as if the dsp files themselves were Pd externals (which effectively they are, although they're loaded through the faustgen2~ object rather than Pd's built-in loader).

 If you do *not* want to add faustgen2~ to the startup libraries for some reason, there are other ways to activate the loader when you need it.
 The most portable of these is Pd's `declare`.
 To these ends, place `declare -lib faustgen2~` *first* into each patch which requires the loader.
-Note that the `-lib` option will search the patch directory first, so it will work if you use a local copy of faustgen2~.
+Note that the `-lib` option will search the patch directory first, so it will also work if you use a local copy of faustgen2~.
 If the external has been installed on Pd's search path, then using `-stdlib` in lieu of `-lib` will also do the job.

 ## Run